 For centuries, man has been cultivating marijuana and we are getting better and better at it.
-Each time, a new discovery is made that enables growers to naturally grow their crop.
+Each time, a discovery is made that enables growers to naturally grow their crops or growing organic marijuana.
 One such discovery is the use of dry amendments to be added to the soil of auto-flowering marijuana plants.

 Auto-flowering marijuana plants are special not only in the way they grow but also in the way they must be nourished.
-Just like how it is important to have the proper soil for auto-flowering plants, which prefers sandy soil, auto-flowering marijuana plants have special nutritional needs that could be filled in by the what is called as dry amendments.
+Just like how it is important to have the proper soil for growing organic marijuana, which prefers sandy soil, auto-flowering marijuana plants have special nutritional needs that could be filled in by what is called dry amendments.

 Regular cannabis plants go through the vegetative state onto the flowering stage by having their light cycles shortened from 18 hours to 12 hours after 3 to 16 weeks from germination depending on the marijuana plant variety.
 This shortening of the light-cycle every 24 hours will make the plant enter the flowering stage.

-Auto-flowering plants no longer require this change in light-cycle as they automatically move from the vegetative stage to the flowering stage automatically.
+Auto-flowering plants no longer require this change in light-cycle as they automatically move from the vegetative stage to the flowering stage.
 Hence, they are called auto-flowering.
 Auto-flowering marijuana plants grow faster than regular plants giving you the ability to make more harvest yearly that with other plants.

 Dry amendments are just additives or fertilizers that you could add to the soil.
 They come in solid form as powder or granules instead of liquid that is being sprayed on the plants.
 These are specifically designed to help your plant grow better during their vegetative and flowering stages.
 Marijuana plant goes through different stages of growth from being a germinating seed to a seedling, onto the vegetative and flowering stage.
 The flowering stage is when the plants produce buds that are being harvested for the THC and CBD content.